Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 1. On the lab computer, in the browser window displaying the Azure portal, within the SSH session to the Azure VM, run the following commands to build a custom image based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file.

-   > ![Note]: The image creation process based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file relies on a **Standard_d8s_v3** SKU Azure VM.
+   > Note: The image creation process based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file relies on a **Standard_d8s_v3** SKU Azure VM.

    ```bash
    cd packer/
    ./build_image.sh -i azhop-centos79-v2-rdma-gpgpu.json
    ```

-   > ![Note]: Disregard any warning messages.
+   > Note: Disregard any warning messages.

-   > ![Note]: Wait for the process to complete.
+   > Note: Wait for the process to complete.
 This might take about 20 minutes.

-   > ![Note]: The image creation process based on the **centos-7.8-desktop-3d.json** configuration file relies on a **Standard_NV6** SKU Azure VM.
+   > Note: The image creation process based on the **centos-7.8-desktop-3d.json** configuration file relies on a **Standard_NV6** SKU Azure VM.
 If you manage to obtain a sufficient number of quotas to provision a **Standard_NV6**-based Azure VM, you can proceed directly to the next step.
 Otherwise, open the **centos-7.8-desktop-3d.json** file, replace the entry **Standard_NV6** with **Standard_D8s_v3**, save the change, and then close the file.
 Although such a step is likely to affect the functionality of compute resources based on this image, its meant strictly as a workaround that facilitates the next step in the process of implementing the Azure HPC OnDemand Platform lab environment.

 1. Within the SSH session to the Azure VM, run the following command to build a custom image based on the **centos-7.8-desktop-3d.json** configuration file.